-Gray's Station / HRC NFS I, LLC / West of SW 11th Street and North of the Raccoon River

-Construction of an urban residential neighborhood with an estimated 1,100 new single and multifamily residential units south of Tuttle Street and west of SW 11th Street and with the development of a street and pedestrian network that will provide for a walkable, connected district in accordance with the terms of an Urban Renewal Development Agreement between the City and Hubbell Realty Company approved by the City Council on August 14, 2017 by Roll Call No. 17-1408 and amended on December 10, 2018 by Roll Call No. 18-2028.
+Gray's Station / HRC NFS I, LLC / West of SW 11th Street and North of the Raccoon River of a street and pedestrian network that will provide for a walkable, connected district in accordance with the terms of an Urban Renewal Development Agreement between the City and Hubbell Realty Company approved by the City Council on August 14, 2017 by Roll Call No. 17-1408 and amended on December 10, 2018 by Roll Call No. 18-2028.
 The Development Agreement provides for a \$50,000 Economic Development Grant in addition to an Economic Development Grant of project generated tax increment revenues in the amount of \$14,070,938 over a period not to exceed 20 years.
 The Economic Development Grant is paid in three disbursements of \$1,000,000 plus rebates of project increment in varying percentages, with guaranteed annual minimum payments of: